google-marketing-solutions/keyword_platform/README.md

 Use these files to upload to Google Ads via Google Ads Editor.

+> [!IMPORTANT]
-> IMPORTANT: It is important you use Google Ads Editor instead of uploading via
+> It is important you use Google Ads Editor instead of uploading via Bulk
-> Bulk Actions in the Google Ads UI.
+> Actions in the Google Ads UI.

 ## Workers & Costs
 The solution uses a set of workers (as of Aug 2023 only one worker is available)